The Chaos of Propagation in a Retrial Supermarket Model: Acknowledgements

 \section{Acknowledgements}

-The authors are grateful to Professor Henk C. Tijms whose comments greatly help us to improve the presentation of this paper.
+The authors are grateful to Professor Henk C. Tijms whose comments and suggestions greatly help us to improve the presentation of this paper.
 Q.L.
-Li was supported by the National Science Foundation of China under grant No. 10871114, John C.S.
-Lui was supported by the RGC grant, and Yang Wang was supported by the National Science Foundation of China under grant No. 61001075.
+Li and Y. Wang thank that this research is partly supported by the National Natural Science Foundation of China (No. 71271187, No. 61001075) and the Hebei Natural Science Foundation of China (No. A2012203125).

+Our research on the retrial supermarket models began from 2010.
+We have obtained many valuable and constructive comments and suggestions from Professor Jesus R. Artalejo.
+Therefore, we would like to report this work in memory of our great friend: Jesus R. Artalejo.

 0.2cm